-MGB issued an annual certification dated April 5, 2018, stating that CPC is a holder/operator of valid and subsisting mining tenements subject for renewal.

-CPC received a letter dated July 31, 2018 which provides a "New Template of Checklist of MPSA Renewal Application" that clarifies the remaining requirements for the renewal of its expired MPSA.

-As at December 31, 2018, CPC'S outstanding requirements to MGB pertains to its outstanding municipal tax business obligation with the Municipality of Loreto, Dinagat Island.

-MGB issued an annual certification dated February 1, 2019, stating that the CPC is a holder/operator of valid and subsisting mining tenements subject for renewal.
+Since 2018, MGB has been issuing an annual certification that CPC is a holder or operator of valid and subsisting mining tenements subject for renewal.
+The latest issuance by MGB of said certification was on February 4, 2021.

-On February 27, 2019, the Municipality of Loreto, Dinagat Islands issued a letter addressed to CPC for the latter's municipal business tax obligation amounting to P7,780,416 for the taxable years ended December 31, 2016 to 2018.

-On December 17, 2019, CPC obtained a certification from the Municipality of Loreto, Dinagat Islands stating that CPC has fully paid its municipal business tax obligation for the calendar years 2016 to 2019.

-As at December 31, 2019, CPC's remaining outstanding requirement for tax obligation was already settled.

-Subsequent Events

-On March 13, 2020, a teleconference with MGB Regional Office No. XIII was initiated by CPC to make various clarifications regarding the remaining reportorial requirements of CPC in relation to the renewal of the expired MPSA.
-CPC was advised to re-submit all the reportorial requirements for application of renewal of MPSA.

-On April 3, 2020, all reportorial requirements for the application for MPSA renewal were re-submitted to the MGB Regional Office No. XIII for its review and endorsement to MGB Central Office.

-As at report date, MGB has not requested any additional requirements from CPC.
+Key developments on the subject application as at reporting date are, as follows:

+- On September 12, 2017, MGB Regional Office No. XIII through its letter, informed CPC that its application has not been endorsed to MGB Central Office for further review and evaluation pending the remaining mandatory requirements; - MGB issued an annual certification dated April 5, 2018, stating that CPC is a holder/operator of valid and subsisting mining tenements subject for renewal; - CPC received a letter dated July 31, 2018 which provides a "New Template of Checklist of MPSA Renewal Application" that clarifies the remaining requirements for the renewal of its expired MPSA; - As at December 31, 2018, CPC'S outstanding requirements to MGB pertains to its outstanding municipal tax business obligation with the Municipality of Loreto, Dinagat Island. - On February 27, 2019, the Municipality of Loreto, Dinagat Islands issued a letter addressed to CPC for the latter's municipal business tax obligation amounting to P7,780,416 for the taxable years ended December 31, 2016 to 2018; - On December 17, 2019, CPC obtained a certification from the Municipality of Loreto, Dinagat Islands stating that CPC has fully paid its municipal business tax obligation for the calendar years 2016 to 2019; - On March 13, 2020, a teleconference with MGB Regional Office No. XIII was initiated by CPC to make various clarifications regarding the remaining reportorial requirements of CPC in relation to the renewal of the expired MPSA.
+CPC was advised to re-submit all the reportorial requirements for application of renewal of MPSA; - On April 3, 2020, all reportorial requirements for the application for MPSA renewal were re-submitted at the MGB Regional Office No. XIII for its review and endorsement to MGB Central Office. - On October 2, 2020, MGB Regional Office No. XIII endorsed the renewal to the MGB Central Office.

+Developments after December 31, 2020

+On January 20, 2021, MGB Regional Office No. XIII, through the mandate MGB Central Office, required CPC to submit an updated certification requirements and compliance monitoring for the years 2017 to 2019.
+Afterwards, MGB Regional Office No. XIII will perform fieldwork for the Tenement, Safety and Health, Environment, and Social Development (TSHES) Monitoring at the mine site to verify the updated certification requirements and compliance.

+On April 6, 2021, MGB has communicated to CPC the scheduled TSHES Monitoring and it was conducted on April 12 to 14, 2021 for the verification of the updated certification requirements and compliance.